gunshot-1001/dsa-search-engine/README.md

      Framer Motion for smooth chat animations.
      Dashboard with search, filters, and AI assistant.

-Use the start.bat to start both frontend and backend
+Use the start.bat to start both frontend and backend or npm run dev in terminal